joemattar/joemattar/README.md

 - 👋 Hi, I’m @joemattar
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning fullstack web development
+- 🌱 I’m currently working as a fullstack web developer
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I would collaborate on interesting projects
 - 📫 How to reach me ...
 Github

 <!---